Losses listed by U-boats

 U 847, 26 Jan 1943

 During training in Wesermünde an accident occured while the machine gun was being fired.
-One crewmember died, one was heavily wounded.
+Casualties were one dead, one heavily wounded.

 U 853, 17 Jun 1944

-Two Wildcat aircraft from the US escort carrier USS Croatan made repeated strafing attacks on U-853, about 30 miles south of the carrier.
-The boat dived and escaped before the Avengers arrived, but had to abort the patrol due to the many casualties: 2 men were killed and 12 wounded [Bootsmann Kurt Schweichler, Maschinengefreiter Karl-Heinz Löffler]
+Two F-4F Wildcat fighters from the US escort carrier USS Croatan made repeated strafing attacks on U-853 about 30 miles (48km) south of the carrier.
+The boat dived and escaped before the carrier's Avenger bombers arrived, but had to return to base due to the many casualties: two dead and twelve wounded [Bootsmann Kurt Schweichler, Maschinengefreiter Karl-Heinz Löffler].

 U 859, 5 Jul 1944

-One man was killed and three wounded, when the boat was attacked by a Catalina (RAF 262 Sqd/L) in the Indian Ocean.
+The boat was attacked by a Catalina (262 Sqdn RAF/L) in the Indian Ocean.
+One dead and three wounded.
 [Matrosenobergefreiter Hans Boldt]

 U 860, 21 Apr 1944